MikeDigitize/JSFundamentals/README.md

 Context is defined based on the location the function was called from - known as the call site.
 In the above example the function <code>bar</code> is called in the global scope and attempts to log a variable attached to <code>this</code>.
 The variables it attempts to log - <code>a</code> - has been defined in the global scope.
 Since the function was called in the global scope, <code>this</code> refers to the global object and therefore has a reference to the variable <code>a</code>.

 This is known as the default context rule.
-Be aware however that in strict mode, as this has not been explicitly set, it will throw an error.
+Be aware however that in strict mode the default context rule is ignored and <code>this</code> will be undefined.
+Trying to access a property on undefined will throw an error.
 To see how the default rule changes according to the call site, take the following example:

 ```javascript
 function bar() {